miraland-labs/miraland/docs/src/developing/clients/javascript-api.md

 sendAndConfirmTransaction(connection, transaction, [keypair]);
 ```

 The above code takes in a `TransactionInstruction` using `SystemProgram`, creates a `Transaction`, and sends it over the network.
-You use `Connection` in order to define which Miraland network you are connecting to, namely `mainnet-beta`, `testnet`, or `devnet`.
+You use `Connection` in order to define which Miraland network you are connecting to, namely `mainnet`, `testnet`, or `devnet`.

 ### Interacting with Custom Programs